What is Medical Cannabis used for?

 - have a history of alcohol or substance use disorder

-How do I get Medical Marijuana?
+How do I get Medical Cannabis?

 Once you have a signed Medical Document, you will need to register with a “Licensed Producer” (LP).
-Only LPs are permitted to supply Medical Marijuana in Canada.
+Only LPs are permitted to supply Medical Cannabis in Canada.
 In order to register with an LP, you will need to complete and send to the LP a registration form, along with your original Medical Document.
-It is up to you (in consultation with your doctor) to choose the LP and the strain of Medical Marijuana best suited for your needs.
+It is up to you (in consultation with your doctor) to choose the LP and the strain of Medical Cannabis best suited for your needs.